 Air Quality Impacts/Mitigation (based

 on ARC strategies) Credits Total

 PMP= reserved spaces for carpool vehicles,

 and conduit for electric vehicles 3% 3%

 w/in 1/4 mile of Bus Stop (CCT, MARTA,

 Other) 3% 3%

-Bike/ped networks connecting to land uses

-within and adjoining the site 4% 4%

 Total 10%

 What are the conclusions of this review?
 Is the transportation system (existing and planned) capable of accommodating these trips?